-In January 2022, 340 Risk Taker functions in total were finally determined for the 2022 financial year by way of resolution of the Board of Managing Directors in consultation with the Remuneration Control Committee and the Supervisory Board.
-This figure includes the seven members of the LBBW Board of Managing Directors, 21 members of the Supervisory Board, and 10 managing directors of subsidiaries as well as 302 further Risk Takers identified in various selection steps.
-The Risk Takers identified by this analysis were informed of their status in writing.
+In February 2023, 352 Risk Taker functions in total were determined for the 2023 financial year by way of resolution of the Board of Managing Directors in consultation with the Remuneration Control Committee and the Supervisory Board.1 This figure includes the seven members of the LBBW Board of Managing Directors, 21 members of the Supervisory Board and 17 managing directors/members of management boards of subsidiaries as well as 307 further Risk Takers identified in various selection steps.2 The Risk Takers identified by this analysis were informed of their status in writing.

 In addition to the members of the Board of Managing Directors in their capacity as managing directors and the Supervisory Board, all members of the BW Board of Managing Directors, all directors and regional board members and all division heads are classified as Risk Takers.
-Moreover, department and group heads as well as experts in the Capital Markets Business and Asset Management/International Business divisions, Central Divisions, Corporate Customers, Finance and Operations, Retail Customers/Savings Banks, Risk Management and Real Estate and Project Finance and the branch managers in New York, London and Singapore and the managing directors of individual subsidiaries have been identified as Risk Takers.
+Moreover, department and group heads as well as experts in the Capital Markets Business and Asset Management/International Business divisions, Central Divisions, Corporate Customers, Finance and Operations, Retail Customers/Savings Banks, Risk Management and Compliance and Real Estate and Project Finance and the branch managers in New York, London and Singapore and the managing directors of individual subsidiaries have been identified as Risk Takers.